The 18th century was one of the most exciting and turbulent periods of British history.

 The searchable records include parish-level and Poor Law material, alongside records of hospitals and guilds, plus various court and coroners’ records for the City of London, Middlesex and Westminster.

-Even if you can’t find your ancestor, the site provides insight into life in Western Europe’s first million-person city.
+Even if you can’t find your ancestor, the site provides insight into life in 18th century Western Europe’s first million-person city.

 You’ll find house plans held by the National Records of Scotland, town and county maps from the National Library of Scotland, and a collection of drawings held by Historic Environment Scotland.